 This banana smoothie is one of my easiest smoothie recipes.
 It’s made with simple ingredients that I always have in my kitchen, so I can make it anytime I need a quick breakfast.
-This easy smoothie is also a healthy snack for kids.
+My kids also love this smoothie and ask for it often as a snack!

-This banana smoothie is best made with frozen bananas, but you can use unfrozen ripe bananas in a pinch.
+This banana smoothie is best made with frozen bananas, but I’ve also made it with fresh bananas when my freezer stash ran out.
+The smoothie just turns out a bit thinner made with fresh bananas.
 Frozen bananas help to chill the smoothie and make it extra thick and creamy, similar to a milkshake.

 When you find yourself with more ripe bananas than you can eat, freeze them and you’ll have frozen bananas ready whenever you want to make a smoothie.